jkurtak/journey-through-spring/docs/spring-core/events/README.md

 ## Spring Data - Domain Events with @DomainEvents and AbstractAggregateRoot
 [Spring Data](http://projects.spring.io/spring-data/) is one of the foundational projects that many other Spring projects are based on.
 We'll cover it deeper in another section but there is a really neat feature built-in releated to events.

 Spring Data follows the concept of [Domain Driven Design ](https://en.wikipedia.org/wiki/Domain-driven_design) and has a concept called Domain Events.
-Essentially if you have a managed Entity (a special kinda of Bean related to persistence) then Spring Data will look for a field annotated with [@DomainEvents](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/DomainEvents.html) and automatically publish those events for you when that Entity is acted upon.
+Essentially if you have a managed Entity (a special kinda of Bean related to persistence) then Spring Data will look for a field annotated with [@DomainEvents](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/DomainEvents.html) and **automatically publishethose events for you when that Entity is acted upon**.
 Spring Data provided a convenient super class for you to extend with this functionality called [AbstractAggregateRoot](https://github.com/spring-projects/spring-data-commons/blob/master/src/main/java/org/springframework/data/domain/AbstractAggregateRoot.java).

 * **Read:** [Domain event publication from aggregate roots](https://spring.io/blog/2017/01/30/what-s-new-in-spring-data-release-ingalls#domain-event-publication-from-aggregate-roots)
 * **Read:** [Publishing domain events from aggregate roots](http://zoltanaltfatter.com/2017/06/09/publishing-domain-events-from-aggregate-roots/)